jason-ezenwa/jason-ezenwa/README.md

 - [What Happens When You Type “https://www.google.com” Into Your Browser and Press ‘Enter’](https://medium.com/@emelieobumse100/what-happens-when-you-type-https-www-google-com-into-your-browser-and-press-enter-bc0b0d8c7d08) - My blog post about how the web works and what happens when you enter a URL in your browser.

-# Soft Skills

-👨🏾‍💼 I possess strong communication skills, both verbal and written, with the ability to explain technical concepts to non-technical stakeholders.

-📝 I'm detail-oriented and highly organized, with the ability to manage multiple projects and deadlines simultaneously.

-💪 I'm self-motivated and proactive, with the ability to work independently or as part of a team.

-📚 I'm adaptable and flexible, with the ability to quickly learn new technologies and processes.

 # How to Reach Me